01Stay Calm and Think About Your Options

 Tips for Breaking The Side Window

 - You need something sharp.
 A hammer would surely be convenient.
 If you have one, it's best to use the claw end.
-A screwdriver with the proper force applied would also be handy.
-In a pinch, a golf club or window scraper would do, but these would most likely be locked in the car.
-If you must, a large rock can break the glass.
+A screwdriver with the proper force applied would also work.
+In a pinch, a golf club, window scraper, or rock would do.

 - The center of a car glass window is its strongest point.
 Try breaking the glass closer to the edge, where it's weaker.

-- Tinted glass is the best for breaking because it won't shatter.
-The tint will hold it together yet still allow the glass to be broken and removed.
-Always choose the window furthest from a child who might be in the car to protect her from a spray of shattered glass.
+- Always choose the window furthest from a child who might be in the car to protect them from a spray of shattered glass.

 If you're still unable to break the glass, call the police for assistance.